 Check out this post if you have 4 days in Singapore.

 Singapore is the most expensive city in the region, so it’s not a surprise that hotel prices are considerably higher than those in neighboring countries.
-The best place to stay is in the Riverside district, since it is close to most of the important landmarks, between the three ethnic neighborhoods and the sea.
+The best area to stay in Singapore is the Riverside district, since it is close to most of the important landmarks, between the three ethnic neighborhoods and the sea.
 Most of the hotels in this area are quite pricey thus not an option for many visitors.
 Try Chinatown, Little India or Bugis for decent hotels at a reasonable price.

 Singapore has probably the best public transport in the whole region.
 The most convenient one being the Singapore metro, a well organized underground system that consists of several lines connecting most of the city.
 It is also the fastest way of moving around.
 Walking in Singapore is a great option too.
 Traffic jams are relatively rare, and drivers respect pedestrians, so walking around the city is a delightful experience.
 Besides, in spite of its size, most tourist areas are accessible by foot.